History, tourist information, and nearby accommodation

 There is a pub in the village - very popular as a stopever point for walkers on the South West Coast Path.
 If you take the trail towards The Lizard you come to a fascinating geological formation called The Devil's Frying Pan, a collapsed sea cave where the rocky bay seems to boil during stormy weather.

 Cadgwith has, or rather had, a long history as a lifeboat station.
 The coastline of The Lizard is notoriously difficult, and local fishermen maintained a lifeboat as a service to ships in need.
 The lifeboat service began in 1867 and was ended in 1963 when the service was moved to a specially built station at nearby Kilcobben Cove.
+The old lifeboat station was then used to store the Gig Club to store their six-oared racing gigs.
+Beside the Gig Club is the Watch House, once the Customs Office and lock-up.

-Our family took a lovely clifftop walk between Cadgwith and CHurch Cove, and enjoyed ourselves immensely.
+Our family took a lovely clifftop walk between Cadgwith and Church Cove, and enjoyed ourselves immensely.
 The scenery is typical Cornwall; that is, breathtaking!
 The walking is rather easy for most of the way, and you constantly pass old fishing huts and reminders of the area's maritime heritage.

 Address: Cadgwith, West Country, Cornwall, England